-Local high-availability in a single data center

-This ensures availability in a single data center deployment through the use of redundant and load-balanced nodes for the web application, cache, document conversion, and databases.

-Geographically-distributed high-availability across multiple data centers

-This ensures availability across multiple data centers in the event of a disaster affecting the active datacenter through the use of redundant (but not hot) nodes for the web application, cache, document conversion, and databases.
+Local high-availability in a single data center This ensures availability in a single data center de- ployment through the use of redundant and load-bal- anced nodes for the web application, cache, document conversion, and databases.
+Geographically-distributed This ensures availability across multiple data centers high-availability across in the event of a disaster affecting the active data multiple data centers center through the use of redundant (but not hot)

+conversion, and databases.